BigDataAnalyticsGroup/docker-bde/README.md

 # Workflow

 In this section, we will discuss the usual workflow when using Docker in the context of this lecture.
+Note that the Docker engine needs to be running, e.g., by opening the Docker app, to execute the following Docker commands.

 First, navigate to the directory containing the `dockerfile` and the `docker-compose.yml` file:
 ```sh